abeaderstadt/ml_classification_beaderstadt/README.md

 | Random Forest | odor, spore-print-color | 1.00           | 0.99          | 1.00                  | 0.99               | 0.99                 |

+- `Odor` is the strongest predictor; certain values almost perfectly separate poisonous from edible.
+- `Spore-print-color` and `bruising` were also strong predictors that reinforced model confidence.
-- `Odor` and `spore-print-color` were the two most predictive features.
+- Individual features like `odor` and `spore-print-color` were more influential than the engineered `cap-color-group` feature.
+This suggests that grouping color shades reduced predictive precision.
-- The new feature `cap-color-group` was not as powerful of a predictor as other single features.This suggests that grouping color shades together actually reduced predictive precision, since subtle distinctions between specific cap colors carry more signal than broad color groupings.
-- A single Decision Tree did an excellent job on this dataset.
-However, the Random Forest adds extra stability by averaging across many trees, which helps with generalization and reduces the tiny risk of overfitting.
+- Both **Decision Tree** and **Random Forest** achieved near-perfect accuracy (~99%), showing minimal overfitting.
+- Overall, the models confirmed that mushroom edibility can be predicted very reliably from these categorical features when properly encoded.

 - Future work: Create additional engineered features from existing ones (like combining odor and cap color) to see if they add any predictive value.